Syed Ahmad Khan: Opposition and criticism

-Sir Syed was not in favour of educating Muslim women.
-Once he tore up scholar Syed Mumtaz Ali's Urdu manuscript titled Huquq-e-Niswaan (Women’s Rights) which argued in favour of educating Muslim women to help them better know their rights.

 Political thoughts and activities

-Shan Muhammad in his book Sir Syed Ahmad Khan: a political biography notes that Sir Syed was foremost an educationist and reformer and not an academic thinker and so his political philosophy is related to the circumstances of his times.
-Important events that shaped his political outlook includes the 1857 Rebellion, the premiership of William Ewart Gladstone in England that started in 1868 and the viceroyalty of Lord Ripon in India.
+Shan Muhammad in his book Sir Syed Ahmad Khan: a political biography notes that Sir Syed was foremost an educationist and reformer and not an academic thinker, and so his political philosophy is related to the circumstances of his times.
+Important events that shaped his political outlook includes the 1857 Rebellion, the premiership of William Ewart Gladstone in England (which started in 1868) and the viceroyalty of Ripon in India.

 Sir Syed was deeply religious.
-His political views were centered on Islam and Islamic viewpoint.
+His political views were centered on Islam and an Islamic viewpoint.

 In 1878, Sir Syed was nominated to the Viceroy's Legislative Council.
 He testified before the education commission to promote the establishment of more colleges and schools across India.
 At the start of his political career, Sir Syed was an advocate of Hindu–Muslim unity and India's composite culture, wanting to empower all Indians.
 In the same year, Sir Syed founded the Muhammadan Association to promote political co-operation amongst Indian Muslims from different parts of the country.
 In 1886, he organised the All India Muhammadan Educational Conference in Aligarh, which promoted his vision of modern education and political unity for Muslims.
 His works made him the most prominent Muslim politician in 19th century India, often influencing the attitude of Muslims on various national issues.